 Corrective measures for a student who commits an act of harassment, intimidation or bullying will be varied and graded according to the nature of the behavior, the developmental age of the student, or the student's history of problem behaviors and performance.
-Corrective measures that involve student discipline will be implemented according to district policy 3241, Classroom Management, Corrective Actions or Punishment.
+Corrective measures that involve student discipline will be implemented according to district policy 3241, Classroom Management, Discipline and Corrective Actions.